Emilie Hovden

-Emilie Hovden (born 5 April 1996) is a Norwegian handball player who currently plays for Viborg HK and the Norwegian national team.
+Emilie Hovden (born 5 April 1996) is a Norwegian handball player for Győri ETO KC and the Norwegian national team.

 She also represented Norway at the 2015 Women's Under-19 European Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.

+She made her debut for the Norwegian national team in November 2021 against Netherlands, and a few days later she was at her first major international tournament, 2021 World Women's Handball Championship in Spain.
+In her first match, she scored 7 goals and was the top scorer against Kazakhstan.
+Norway would go on to win the tournament, beating France in the final.